 The church’s claim to antiquity is enhanced by multiple ancient artifacts in the adjoining museum.
 The mummified bodies of the two brother-kings are interred within the Holy of Holies in this church and the religious servants and local guides narrate that the last priest who tried to open the coffin to take a peek inside had his hands badly burnt by supernatural fire, dissuading further clerical curiosity-seekers from following his example.

 This church has been in continuous use for nearly 1800 years (except for a few periods of political instability).
 This is an active church with a large congregation–and because the church is well-known due to its antiquity, it is a site of pilgrimage for devout Orthodox believers.
 The day of pilgrimage is 4 Tiqmti (which works out as October 14 in GC calendar).

-Few hundred meters to the north east of the church at the foot-hill of the continuous same mountain is a holy water.
-Legend tells that people carving the church became thirsty and King Ezana, upon communicating with God, hit the rock to only find a spring water out of the rock cracks.
+A few hundred meters to the northeast of the church at the foot-hill of the continuous same mountain is holy water.
+Legend tells that people carving the church became thirsty and King Ezana, upon communicating with God, hit the rock to only find spring water out of the rock cracks.
 Drinking this holy water, the local priests and deacons, believe that your voice will become so melodic and attractive for church service like the voice of Saint Yared.

-At Hadgi, we arrange regular and custom tours to this amazing rock-church.
-Call us at +251924304010 or email to firstname.lastname@example.org for any inquiry.
+At Hadgi, we arrange regular and custom tours to this amazing rock church.